Immigration & Student Visa

 Other items may also be required, depending on your country of birth.
 Please click here for more details.

 Questions?
 Send an email to: firstname.lastname@example.org

-We strongly encourage you to meet all conditions and have an unconditional letter of acceptance before you start the study permit process.
+We strongly encourage you to meet all conditions and have an unconditional Letter of Acceptance before you start the study permit process.
 This is the best way to ensure your study permit is issued for the correct duration of time and with the correct conditions.

 However, we understand due to processing times, you may have to apply for your study permit with a conditional letter.
-If you decide to use a conditional letter of acceptance, please clearly demonstrate how you are currently working towards the conditions (finishing high school, completing IELTS).
+If you decide to use a conditional Letter of Acceptance, please clearly demonstrate how you are currently working towards the conditions (finishing high school, completing IELTS).
 You may be issued a one-year study permit with conditions on working while studying if you use a conditional offer.
 This can be corrected after arrival once conditions are met and you have registered.

-As of now, many Service Canada locations across Canada continued to offer limited in-person services.
+As of now, many Service Canada locations across Canada continue to offer limited in-person services.
 Many applicants continue to be exempt from biometric collection with their temporary residency applications and extensions (inside of Canada).
 Please visit the IRCC website to check for biometric collection in your area: